Frequently Asked Questions

 The Rating system is a tool to help members determine which members to trade with.
 Ratings are based on a scale of 1 to 5, with 5 being the highest.

 Why are there two ratings?

 One is for the timeliness of a return, the other is for the quality of a return.

 How does it work?

 The rating system works based on other member's experiences with a specific member.
 A good experience means the recipient member keeps their points where as a bad experience means they lose points.
-A recipient who does not return a puzzle at all will be downgraded to suspended until all delinquent puzzles are returned.
+A recipient who does not return a puzzle at all will be suspended until all delinquent puzzles are returned.